mozilla/glean/docs/user/user/integrating-glean-for-product-managers.md

 Metric types provide "guardrails" to make sure that telemetry is being collected correctly, and to present the data at analysis time more automatically.
 Occasionally, products need to collect data that doesn't fit neatly into one of the available metric types.
 Glean [has a process](https://wiki.mozilla.org/Glean/Adding_or_changing_Glean_metric_types) to request and introduce more metric types and we will work with you to design something appropriate.
-This work is at least 2 weeks FTE work from the Glean team, though we are working on the foundation to accelerate that.
+This design and implementation work is at least 4 weeks, though we are working on the foundation to accelerate that.
 Having a telemetry plan (see above) will help to identify this work early.